 By studying at Liverpool Hope University, you will be joining an academic community with a strong record in educational research.
 You will study in a supportive learning environment and be encouraged to develop your own research profile.

-Our Special Educational Needs block must be combined with one of the following blocks:
+Our Special Educational Needs block must be combined with one of the following blocks and indicated on your application form.

 * Please note, Disability Studies is not available to study as a combined subject with Special Educational Needs